'Unsurvivable' Hurricane Laura makes landfall in southwest Louisiana | DW | 27.08.2020

 Hurricane Laura made landfall in southwestern Louisiana as a Category 4 storm on Thursday morning, the US National Hurricane Center (NHC) said.

-The storm, packing maximum sustained winds of 150 miles (240 kilometers) per hour, was located about 40 miles (70 km) east of Port Arthur, Texas and was expected to move inland across southwestern Louisiana.
+The storm, packing maximum sustained winds of 150 miles (240 kilometers) per hour, was located about 40 miles (70 km) east of Port Arthur, Texas, and expected to move inland across southwestern Louisiana.
 "Potentially catastrophic impacts will continue," the NHC tweeted.

+Television images showed heavy rain hitting the coastal city of Lake Charles shortly after the eye of the storm made landfall around 1:00 a.m. local time (6:00 UTC).

 The area in the direct path of Laura is home to about 4 million people, but officials said most had left for safer areas under the evacuation orders.
 Sheriffs, police officers and other authorities said it would be several hours before they could safely begin search and rescue operations.